Age of Empires IV ships on October 28

 Elevate your enterprise data technology and strategy at Transform 2021.

-Microsoft announced that Age of Empires IV will ship on October 28 on the PC, and it will be available day one on Microsoft’s Xbox Game Pass subscription service.
+Microsoft announced that Age of Empires IV will ship October 28 on the PC, and it will be available day one on Microsoft’s Xbox Game Pass subscription service.

 Microsoft made the announcement at its Xbox event at the Electronic Entertainment Expo (E3).
 You can preorder it today.

-Microsoft recently gave fans a deep dive into Age of Empires IV today, and from that demo and today’s trailer, the game looks beautiful.
+Microsoft recently gave fans a deep dive into Age of Empires IV, and from that demo and today’s trailer, the game looks beautiful.
 It looks like it could give real-time strategy games on the PC a much-needed shot in the arm.

 Sega’s Relic Entertainment division has been making the game since 2017, and Microsoft finally announced it will be arriving on the PC on Windows 10, Xbox Game Pass for PC, and Steam during the fall of 2021.
-The fan event was a celebration of Age of Empires for those who miss the The Town Center.
-I feel like this RTS genre should be a mass market, not a niche.

 RTS games are best played with a mouse-and-keyboard combo, and they’re far harder to play with a game controller.
 That has meant that the games can’t reach as many fans and they haven’t been as popular, even though they’re hard to develop.
 We’ve seen big lapses in Blizzard Entertainment’s RTS efforts in brand-new installments in franchises such as StarCraft and Warcraft.